 The Peak (take the Peak Tram), including the Madam Toussad's museum there.
 Also, take the Star Ferry from the Central District to Kowloon, and check out the promenade there.
 Lots of shopping in that area.
 I also suggest Hong Kong park, including its impressive aviary, in which you can walk on bridges at treetop level for a better view of the birds!

 My favorite mall is Pacific Place, a mall contiguous to the park.
-You can also find great shopping just by walking around Causeway Bay. almost 10 years ago
+You can also find great shopping just by walking around Causeway Bay. about 10 years ago

 Star Ferry is a good way to see both sides of Hong Kong.
 The Peak is great, but very touristy.

 I like the Heritage Museum and wandering around Stanley.